 Based on a true story.

 The film begins with a duel between Sir Jean de Carrouges (Matt Damon) and Jacques Le Gris (Adam Driver).
 But before we witness the final battle between the two, we go back in time to find out how they ended up here.
 We learn that after serving in combat together, the two considered each other good friends.
-But soon, small conflicts began to occur between them, finally leading to an accusation about Jacques Le Grid (Adam Driver) from Marguerite de Carrouges (Jodie Comer), Jean de Carrouges’s wife.
+But small conflicts soon began between them, finally leading to an accusation about Jacques Le Grid (Adam Driver) from Marguerite de Carrouges (Jodie Comer), Jean de Carrouges’s wife.

-Based on the cast line-up, performances, as many would expect, are great.
-Matt Damon and Adam Driver are excellent, even more so whenever the two share the screen and the tension is evident.
+Based on the cast line-up, as many would expect, performances are great.
+Matt Damon and Adam Driver are excellent, even more so whenever the two share the screen, and the tension is evident.
 However, the major standout among the leads was actress Jodie Comer as Marguerite de Carrouges.
 Jodie Comer delivers a tremendous and touching performance.
 Ben Affleck also delivers a surprising and memorable performance.